Circuit Court

 The Wills of George and Martha Washington

-The Clerk of Circuit Court of Fairfax County is the custodian of many priceless and historical documents dating back to the formation of Fairfax County in 1742.
-Among the most treasured of these documents are the wills of George and Martha Washington.
+The Clerk of Circuit Court of Fairfax County is the custodian of many priceless and historic documents dating back to the formation of Fairfax County in 1742.
+Among the most treasured are the wills of George and Martha Washington.

-Washington’s second priority in his will was the emancipation, care, and education of his slaves.
-Although Washington states his opposition to slavery and his “earnest wish” to emancipate the slaves immediately upon his death, there were complications.
-About half of the Mount Vernon slaves were “dower” slaves owned by the estate of Daniel Parke Custis, Martha Washington’s first husband.
-The slaves had intermarried and realizing that freeing some while others remained bound would cause pain and “disagreeable circumstances,” Washington freed them “Upon the decease of my wife….”
-The one exception was his body servant William Lee, who, upon Washington’s demise, should be granted immediate freedom and a 30 dollar annuity “for his faithful services during the Revolutionary War.”
+Washington’s second priority in his will was the emancipation, care, and education of his enslaved.
+Although Washington stated his opposition to slavery and his “earnest wish” to emancipate the enslaved immediately upon his death, there were complications.
+About half of the Mount Vernon enslaved were “dower” property owned by the estate of Daniel Parke Custis, Martha Washington’s first husband.
+As such, neither George nor Martha Washington had authority to free the Custis enslaved.
+Realizing that the enslaved had intermarried, and acknowledging that freeing some while others remained bound would cause pain and “disagreeable circumstances,” Washington decided his portion of the enslaved would be freed “Upon the decease of my wife…” The one exception was his body servant William Lee, who, upon Washington’s death, should be granted immediate freedom and a thirty-dollar annuity “for his faithful services during the Revolutionary War.”
+Martha Washington emancipated George Washington’s enslaved almost exactly one year from the date that his will was probated — January 1, 1801.

-Washington provided support for slaves who were too old, ill, or too young to support themselves.
-The youngest slaves were to receive assistance until the age of twenty-five and were to be taught to read, write, and pursue an occupation.
-The will specifically prohibited the sale or transportation of any Washington slave out of Virginia and admonished his executors to respect his wishes for their care.
-George Washington’s great aspirations for the future of the United States are clearly expressed and supported by his will.
-He provided stocks to finance the establishment of a school for educating orphans.
-He bequeathed 50 shares in the Potomac Company "towards the endowment of a UNIVERSITY to be established within the limits of the District of Columbia", although this never materialized.
-Washington gave 100 shares in the James River Company for the “use & benefit” of Liberty Hall Academy, whose name eventually changed to Washington and Lee University.
-Washington’s contribution continues to be a cherished part of their endowment.
+Washington provided support for the enslaved who were too old, too young, or too ill to support themselves.
+The youngest enslaved were to receive assistance until the age of twenty-five and were to be taught to read, write, and pursue an occupation.
+The will specifically prohibited the sale or transportation of any Washington enslaved out of Virginia and admonished his executors to respect his wishes for their care.

 next >>